last changes 03/25/2026

 When it comes to assessments, CMMC Level 2 is split:

-CMMC Level 2 is a considerable step up from the level 1 which impacts both, timeline and cost.
 For an overview of the CMMC implementation process with time estimates for a CMMC Level 2 implementation see here.

 CMMC Level 3 Requirements (Expert):